 The platforms are raised 280mm above the track and are accessed by short 5m ramps located at one or both ends of the platforms.
-This allows you to cross the track.
-Some ramps feature an adjacent handrail where required.
+These allow passengers to cross the tram tracks at track level.
+Some ramps are equipped with an adjacent handrail where required.